elastic/elasticsearch-net-example/README.md

    - The nancyfx powered package search site we'll be building
 ```

-The goal off this tutorial is to build these out into a full fledged nuget package search website.
+The goal of this tutorial is to build these out into a full fledged nuget package search website.

-The projects are in compilable state upon checking out though
+The projects are in compilable state upon checking out though.

 # Part 2: Indexing